-Public Sale yards must not become a dumping ground for unhealthy livestock writes David Barbour, Animal Welfare Investigator with the Enforcement Group of the Ministry of Agriculture and Forestry.
+Sale yards must not become a dumping ground for unhealthy livestock writes David Barbour, formerly an Animal Welfare Investigator with the Enforcement Group of the Ministry of Agriculture and Forestry.

-Farmers and persons in charge of animals have a legal obligation under the Animal Welfare Act 1999 to ensure only fit an healthy animals are transported from their properties to sale yards or any where else for that matter.
+Farmers and persons in charge of animals have a legal obligation under the Animal Welfare Act 1999 to ensure that livestock must only be transported when they are fit enough to withstand the entire journey without suffering unnecessary or unreasonable pain or distress.

-The responsibility for the welfare of animals going through sale yards is shared.
-The farmer or person in charge of the animals is responsible for selecting only those animals fit for the intended journey.
+The responsibility for the welfare of animals going through sale yards is shared between farmers, stock agents and transporters.
+The farmer or person in charge of the animals is responsible for selecting animals that are healthy and in good condition, and free of injury and disease that are fit for the intended journey.
 If a stock agent or buyer is involved, he or she shares responsibility for selection of stock with the farmer.
 The transport operator is responsible for the welfare of the stock during transit and can and should refuse to carry animals that are not fit.
 The sale yard operator should accept only fit and healthy animals for sale, and he or she is responsible for their welfare while they are in the sale yards.

 Emaciated dairy cows and sheep are all too common in NZ sale yards.

-Farmers who have dairy cows that fall below a Body Condition Score of 3 [on a scale of 1 - 10] must take urgent remedial action to improve their condition.
+Farmers who have dairy cows that fall below a Body Condition Score of 3 [on a scale of 1 - 10] must take urgent remedial action to improve their condition, or euthanise the animal.

-Dairy cattle with a body score 2 or lower and sheep, deer, pigs and horses with a Body Condition Score of 1 or lower are likely to be considered unfit for transport.
+Dairy cattle with a body score 2 or lower; sheep with a score between 0 and 5, deer with a score between 1 and 5, and pigs and horses with a score of 1 or lower are likely to be considered unfit for transport.

 Where any doubt exists about an animals' fitness for transport, whatever their intended destination, owners or persons in charge should consider either not transporting the animal, or seek a veterinary inspection and a Fitness for Transport - Declaration Certificate.

-Unfit animals remaining on the farm should be either treated, euthanased humanely or they can be salvaged on farm by MAF approved Pet Food Dealers.
+Unfit animals remaining on the farm should be either treated, euthanased humanely or they can be salvaged on farm by MPI approved Pet Food Dealers.

 Farmers must take responsibility for resolving this animal welfare issue.